About Midas Mufflers

 Midas was founded in 1956 and is headquartered in Illinois.
 They were originally known for their muffler service, and Midas stands for Muffler Installation Dealers’ Associated Service.
 Midas now has more than 1,200 company-owned and franchise locations across the United Sates and is a part of TBC Corporation.

-- Estimates: Interested consumers can visit Midas’ website to request an estimate from their local Midas location.
+Estimates: Interested consumers can visit Midas’ website to request an estimate from their local Midas location.
 A local employee will call the customer within a few hours.

-- MyMidas: Customers can create a MyMidas account.
+MyMidas: Customers can create a MyMidas account.
 It allows them to keep track of their service history, get special coupons and/or book an appointment.

-- Guarantees: Midas offers lifetime guarantees on struts, shocks, shoes, mufflers and brake pads.
+Guarantees: Midas offers lifetime guarantees on struts, shocks, shoes, mufflers and brake pads.
 They offer limited lifetime guarantees on many other services/products.
 Some limitations do apply, so interested consumers should ask about their specific vehicles and service before having any work done.

-- Online scheduling: After selecting the location they would like to visit, interested customers can book an appointment online.
+Online scheduling: After selecting the location they would like to visit, interested customers can book an appointment online.
 Appointments made online must be at least four business days in the future.
 For an earlier appointment, customers have to call the store.

-Midas Mufflers Company Profile
+Midas Mufflers Company Information

 - Company Name: